auth70/salakala/README.md

   <a href="https://www.npmjs.com/package/salakala"><img src="https://img.shields.io/npm/types/salakala" alt="npm type definitions"></a>
 </p>

-Generate environment variables from (multiple) secret providers using a JSON configuration file.
-Output to `.env` files or export directly to your shell.
+Generate environment variables from (multiple) secret providers using a JSON configuration file checked into your repository.
+Output to `.env` files or export directly to your shell, or use in CI environments.
 Supports JSON field access, secret synchronization between providers, and more.
+Contains an extensive test suite with full end-to-end coverage.

 ```json
 {